HmbleCreator/ICA/README.md

 ## Acknowledgments

 - NLTK team for their comprehensive NLP toolkit
-- Python tkinter documentation for GUI implementation guidance
+- Python customtkinter documentation for GUI implementation guidance